rjpaul2/PongPlayer/README.md

 	- The broad tasks of the Simulator are to train the agent and then test it on a real game.
 	- During the training phase, the agent must learn the optimal parameters to ensure as many bounces as possible.
 	- Training will be done over a certain number of games so you must modular code that allows you to reuse the same code game over game.
-	- For testing, use the parameters learnt on an actualy pong game.
+	- For testing, we'll use the parameters learnt on an actual pong game.
 Keep playing till the agent loses and track the bounces.

 MDP
 	- Sets up the Markov Decision Process that includes states, actions, (refer to the documentation for more details).